MicheleTobias/Geospatial-Data-Visualization/README.md

 AREAACRES or AREASQKM

 ## Points
 Points represent data that are small relative to the map scale.
-Examples include cities on a map of North America or store locations at County Level  They have a location but no other dimension.
+Examples include cities on a map of North America or store locations at County Level.
+They have a location but no other dimension.
 Because points are one-dimension (a single location), they are somewhat different than lines and polygons in the way they can be represented.
 They are the only geometry that can be intuitively represented with an icon.
-Icons or markers in general can vary in size without compromizing the geometry itself (you can't increase the size of a polygon or length of a line without implications to the data).
+Icons or markers in general can vary in size without compromising the geometry itself (you can't increase the size of a polygon or length of a line without implications to the data).

 To learn about points, we will use the centroids of the watershed polygons (WBDHU8_Points_SF).
 The data is the same, but rather than working with polygons, we will be working with points that are the center of the original polygons.
-Points allow us a completely different set of ways to visualiz the data.
+Points allow us a completely different set of ways to visualize the data.

 ### Nominal